 In this interview, attorney John Litchfield of Foley & Lardner’s Labor & Employment group discusses the key considerations family offices should keep in mind when it comes to domestic workers in the family office environment.
 Along with insights on household staff salary and wage treatments in accordance with the Fair Labor Standards Act (FLSA), John defines who qualifies as a domestic worker and the legal implications of hiring one.

 When families gather at their cottages or vacation properties, the senior generation might think how nice it would be for these multi-generational gatherings to continue after they pass.
-But before designing an estate plan to address the future generations’ continued use and enjoyment of this property, there are two important questions a family must consider.
+But before designing an estate plan to address the future generations’ continued use and enjoyment of the shared properties, there are two important questions a family must consider.
+Along with answering those questions, additional thoughts are provided to help families understand their goals for the property and the financial aspects of the next generation ownership of the property.

 Once a family has made a decision to pass the ownership of family cottage or vacation property to the next generation, you will need to give thought to how that ownership will be held.
 There are basically three options for the form of ownership and use of a cottage by multiple households of a family: co-tenancy, a trust, or a limited liability company (LLC).
 Each one has advantages and disadvantages, which means that each family will have to weigh these and decide what form makes sense for them.